amaurigmartins/GroundCalc/README.md

 # GroundCalc
-A very simple grounding grid calculator for didatic purposes.
+A very simple grounding grid calculator for didactic purposes.

 This tool enables the user to carry out simplified grounding studies involving arbitrary grids and two-layered soils, based on an equipotential assumption and using the microsegmentation method proposed by Dawalibi et al.